 Use leftover soup or curry for a base

-Like most good culinary explorers, I’ve looked in my fridge full of leftovers and experimented -- stumbling upon the genius that is using curry as a soup base.
+Like most good culinary explorers, I’ve looked in my fridge full of leftovers and experimented—stumbling upon the genius that is using curry as a soup base.
 The result was a sweet, spicy, and creamy curry ramen made from Thai red curry, added coconut milk, and a reliable pack of instant noodles.
-It was, in a word, delicious.
+It was delicious.
 But you don’t have to limit yourself to curry.
-Think of all the possibilities of an instant ramen soaked in tom yum, hot and sour soup, or soothing wonton broth.
+Think of all the possibilities of an instant ramen soaked in tom yum, hot and sour soup, remnant of pho, or soothing wonton broth.
+Plus you'll finally get to toss out that leftover container of soup.

 An egg is mandatory